mstflotfy/mstflotfy.github.io/_posts/Dev/2021-3-9-git-gitHub-very-beginner.md

 9. **Make a commit in your remote GitHub repo**

     Go to your GitHub repo.
 You'll find all the files you've committed locally and pushed.
-Click on one of the files and follow the [Make a commit section in this GitHub Guide](https://guides.github.com/activities/hello-world/#commit){:target="_blank"}
+Click on one of the files and follow the [Make a commit section in this GitHub Guide](https://guides.github.com/activities/hello-world/#commit){:target="_blank" rel="noopener noreferrer"}

     It does not matter what you write, just add text to the file and make a commit.